 The 222 acre marshland nature reserve at How Hill is a Site of Special Scientific Interest, and was declared a National Nature Reserve in 2006.
 It produces an annual crop of reed and sedge for thatching, and provides a habitat for swallowtail butterflies, marsh harriers and other wildlife.
 The estate includes Crome’s Broad, a secluded shallow broad which has clear water, which is therefore suitable for the growth of water lilies and other aquatic plants, unlike most of the larger broads.
-The nature reserve can be explored via the waymarked wildlife walking trail.

 How Hill as an Environmental Education Centre